Blosc/python-blosc2/README.rst

     pip install blosc2

-We are in the process of releasing 3.0.0, along with wheels for various beta versions.
-For example, to install the first beta version, you can use:
+We are in the process of releasing 3.0.0, along with wheels for various versions.
+For example, to install the firt release candidate version, you can use:

 .. code-block:: console

-    pip install blosc2==3.0.0b1
+    pip install blosc2==3.0.0rc1

 Documentation